Lithography

-The principle of lithography
+Principle

 Lithography uses simple chemical processes to create an image.
 For instance, the positive part of an image is a water-repelling ("hydrophobic") substance, while the negative image would be water-retaining ("hydrophilic").
 Thus, when the plate is introduced to a compatible printing ink and water mixture, the ink will adhere to the positive image and the water will clean the negative image.
 This allows a flat print plate to be used, enabling much longer and more detailed print runs than the older physical methods of printing (e.g., intaglio printing, letterpress printing).

 Lithography was invented by Alois Senefelder in the Electorate of Bavaria in 1796.
-In the early days of lithography, a smooth piece of limestone was used (hence the name "lithography": "lithos" (λιθος) is the Ancient Greek word for "stone").
+In the early days of lithography, a smooth piece of limestone was used (hence the name lithography: lithos (λιθος) is the Ancient Greek word for 'stone').
 After the oil-based image was put on the surface, a solution of gum arabic in water was applied, the gum sticking only to the non-oily surface.
 During printing, water adhered to the gum arabic surfaces and was repelled by the oily parts, while the oily ink used for printing did the opposite.